-The route optimization software we built calculates the most feasible route, taking into account necessary stops at charging stations.
+The path optimization software we built calculates the most feasible route, taking into account necessary stops at charging stations.
 The closest and fastest charging points are automatically added to the route so the driver can reach their destination without unnecessary detours and lengthy stopovers.
 An estimated time of arrival (ETA) and estimated charging time (ECT) are provided to the driver.
 Detours and geography are accounted for when predicting ETAs, as detours to charging points and uphill drives on curvy mountain roads take more charge and time.

 The navigation system can also send a signal to the vehicle about the expected time of arrival at a charging station.
 In preparation, the car battery can start heating up to the most favorable temperature so the highest charge quality can be achieved.

 Additionally, the system can ensure there are enough fast charging stations along the route for the vehicle to reach its final destination.
 The system will inform the driver if the trip is not possible to prevent a no-return scenario where the car battery doesn’t have enough juice to reach the next charging station.

 Intellias major contributions

 Our team implemented everything required for EV routing: navigation logic, features for displaying a vehicle’s range on the map and a possible range on the route, and functionality for automatically adding charging stops to make routes viable.
 This functionality is based on information on battery and energy consumption parameters.
 The system determines when recharging is needed based on the current charge, vehicle energy consumption model, and predicted consumption.